-USA Jobs: Learn about the federal government jobs, internships, the Student Career Employment Program (SCEP), summer employment, volunteer service etc. with agencies such as the Natural Resource Conservation Service.
-Information specific to student hiring at http://www.studentjobs.gov/ and can find fact sheets and other information on a wide range of federal hiring topics at http://www.usajobs.gov/infocenter/.
+Learn about the federal government jobs, internships, the Student Career Employment Program (SCEP), summer employment, volunteer service etc. with agencies such as the Natural Resource Conservation Service.
+Information specific to student hiring on the Student and Recent Graduates page and can find fact sheets and other information on a wide range of federal hiring topics on the Help Center page.

-NRCS Career Intern Program.
 This program will be used primarily for hiring Soil Conservationists and Soil Conservation Technicians.
 This is not a program which is advertised under the vacancy announcement process, but instead is recruited primarily from “word of mouth”.
 We will establish an applicant supply file and will maintain this file on a continual basis.
-Click here for application materials in pdf format.
 Any questions concerning the Career Intern Program should be addressed to Eileen Jackson at (509) 323-2934.
+NRCS application materials (pdf)

-Student Temporary Employment Program (STEP)–This program allows an agency to hrie qualified students non-competitively for temporary work assignments.
+Student Temporary Employment Program (STEP)–This program allows an agency to hire qualified students non-competitively for temporary work assignments.
 Work may be either full-time or part-time depending on the needs of the agency and the student’s availability.
 STEP allows a student to gain valuable experience in resource-related field work, but provides maximum flexibility to both students and managers because the nature of the work assignments does not have to be directly related to the student’s academic or career goals, and there is no obligation on either the student’s or the agency’s part for permanent employment.
 Hiring opportunities under the STEP program vary from year to year.
-To find out if there are any current STEP openings in Washignton State, please contact Human Resources in the Spokane State Office, (509) 323-2934.
-Read more.
+To find out if there are any current STEP openings in Washington State, please contact Human Resources in the Spokane State Office, (509) 323-2934.
+NRCS Employment Information sheet (pdf)

-How to Complete a CropS 498 or SoilS 498 Internship
+How to Complete a CROP_SCI 498 or SOIL_SCI 498 Internship

-Students enrolled in CropS 498 or SoilS 498 should follow the instructions in the handbook found at this link.
+Students enrolled in CROP_SCI 498 or SOIL_SCI 498 should follow the instructions in the internship handbook (pdf).